itamarhaber/redis-io-hugo/content/commands/xclaim.md

-{
-  "title": "XCLAIM",
-  "summary": "Changes (or acquires) ownership of a message in a consumer group, as if the message was delivered to the specified consumer.", "group": "stream",
-  "tags": [
-    "Command",
-    "Stream"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(log N) with N being the number of messages in the PEL of the consumer group.", "since": "5.0.0",
-  "return_summary": "@array-reply, specifically:\n\nThe command returns all the messages successfully claimed, in the same format\nas `XRANGE`.
-However if the `JUSTID` option was specified, only the message\nIDs are reported, without including the actual message.", "syntax": "key group consumer min-idle-time ID ...
-[IDLE ms] [TIME ms-unix-time] [RETRYCOUNT count] [FORCE] [JUSTID]", "acl_categories": [
-    "stream",
-    "write",
-    "slow"
-  ]
-}

 In the context of a stream consumer group, this command changes the ownership of a pending message, so that the new owner is the consumer specified as the command argument.
 Normally this is what happens: